BA (Hons) PERFORMANCE – ACTOR MUSICIAN / Diploma in Professional Acting

 Three years (full-time)

-There are only 16 places available each year.
-Teaching mirrors Mountview’s actor training but with specialised music elements and you’ll receive 36 hours of contact teaching time each week including one-to-one singing and instrument lessons.
+There is a maximum of 16 places available each year.
+Teaching mirrors Mountview’s actor training but with specialised music elements and you’ll receive 36 hours of contact teaching time each week including one-to-one singing and instrumental lessons.

 The course develops technical skills through workshops and performance opportunities.
 Over the course you’ll produce a range of actor musician performance projects, working on Shakespeare, contemporary plays and musicals as well as devising original work for the theatre.

 Study takes place over three 12-week terms a year.

 The first half of each term is devoted to skills classes whilst in the second half of each term you will work on performance projects which are presented in house to fellow students and staff.

 In their second year you’ll also work closely with Mountview’s Industry Liaison to understand and prepare for life as a working actor.